At the Columbia Aging Center, we are training the next generation of aging researchers and policy makers.

 Longevity Scholars & Global Internships and Training

-The Doctor of Public Health (DrPH) can be obtained in Biostatistics, Environmental Health Sciences, Epidemiology, Population and Family Health (Leadership in Global Health and Humanitarian Systems), or Sociomedical Sciences; and the Doctor of Philosophy (PhD) can be obtained in Biostatistics, Environmental Health Sciences, Epidemiology, or Sociomedical Sciences.
+Columbia Mailman School's Doctor of Public Health (DrPH) can be obtained in Biostatistics, Environmental Health Sciences, Epidemiology, Population and Family Health (Leadership in Global Health and Humanitarian Systems), or Sociomedical Sciences; and the Doctor of Philosophy (PhD) can be obtained in Biostatistics, Environmental Health Sciences, Epidemiology, or Sociomedical Sciences.
 The Sociomedical Sciences PhD program is interdisciplinary, with study divided between the Mailman School and one of several departments in the Graduate School of Arts and Sciences (Anthropology, History, Psychology, or Sociology ).
-Visit the Mailman School's doctoral program webpage for degree competencies, curriculum plans, and admissions requirements.
+Visit Columbia Mailman School's doctoral program webpage for degree competencies, curriculum plans, and admissions requirements.